rsobo/card-system-app-public/README.md

 1.  **Enter Credentials:** Type your assigned **Username** and **Password** into the text fields.
 2.  **Login:** Click the **"Login"** button.
 The system will authenticate your credentials.
-    *   *Note:* The first login of the day may take 15-20 seconds as the backend service starts up.
+    *   *Note:* The login may take 15-20 seconds as the backend service starts up.
 3.  **Password Reset:** If you have forgotten your password, click the **"Reset Password"** button.
 This will open a secure web page where you can follow the instructions to reset your password.

 ### 1.2.
 Automatic Logout and Session Management